Jojo174code/Encryption/README.md

 # Encryption

-This Python script y is designed to encrypt and decrypt files using a simple Feistel cipher implementation.
+This Python script is designed to encrypt and decrypt files using a simple Feistel cipher implementation.
 Here’s how it works and how you can use it: